 Over the next few months, I had a few out of body experiences.
 I had two of these: in one, I was sleeping, and the experience could have been a dream.
 In it, I saw myself sleeping as I got up and went into the bathroom.
 I saw nothing in the mirror.
 It was dark in the bathroom, but behind the darkness there was nothing.
 The other experience was much shorter, and I merely floated slightly out of my body and saw my sleeping body below me.
 I have had one more experience similar to this, in August of 2018, where I felt like something in my abdomen was projecting outside of my body.

 One night during my first year in graduate school, I had a dream unlike any other I’ve had.
 In it, the center of my chest was vibrating tremendously.
 As the vibration got more and more intense, I heard a sound like a tea kettle whistling.
 The sound and vibration were so intense that I came to from my dream, and as I came to, I realized that I was making the sound – I was belting a high-pitched note at the top of my lungs.
 I’ll spare you from my recreating it.
-Imagine the Jack Black in Tenacious D’s “Master Exploder.”
+Imagine the scream by Jack Black in Tenacious D’s “Master Exploder” which makes the audience member’s head explode.

 Later in the morning, I found a note that my neighbor left on my door complaining about “a girl screaming,” with “a girl screaming” underlined twice.
 She warned me to keep it down with girls in the future because she works early and needs sleep.